As 230 Exact Sciences workers face layoffs, company says inflation is factor despite expansion

 The early study found that the screening could identify between 83% and 87% of liver, lung, ovarian, pancreatic or stomach cancer cases — with a false positive rate of 5%.

 About 300,000 care providers and 200 large U.S. health systems additionally rely on Exact Sciences for its Cologuard and Oncotype DX tests.
-Cologuard screens for colon cancer, and Oncotype helps physicians determine whether cancer patients require chemotherapy.
+Cologuard is a stool-based colon cancer screening test, and Oncotype helps physicians determine whether cancer patients require chemotherapy.

 The biomedical giant additionally announced at the beginning of this year its acquisition of Marshfield-based genetics lab PreventionGenetics for $190 million.
 The move represented Exact’s entry into the hereditary cancer research market.